Hod HaSharon Park offers lovely hikes along the ecological lake, a climb on the top of the former waste dump, and a beautiful place for a picnic.

 Also, several tables for picnics were installed.
 But most people do picnics on the grass.
 However, since most trees are young, there is little shade in the park.

-There are birdwatching blinds and a small island for birds.
+There are birdwatching blinds and a tiny island for birds.
 Thus it should be the perfect place in theory.
-In practice, this is a municipal park, and there are lots of people.
-Hence during all my visits, I saw very few birds.
-Usually several ducks, and on several occasions, I heard a kingfisher.
-So if you want to see birds, you will have to arrive for sunrise (during these hours the birds are active and there will be no people).
+But this is a municipal park, and there are lots of people.
+If you can, I would suggest arriving for sunrise (during those hours, the birds are active, and there will be no people).

 And here are several additional photos from the park.